buda-base/xmltoldmigration/README.md

 - some properties have a useless lang tag: gbdist, gonpaPer1000, etc.
 - https://www.tbrc.org/xmldoc?rid=O5TAX003 has two "TaklungKagyu" entries, does it matter?
 - Outline nodes labels are based on names, but when absent, it may need to be based on titles?
+- compute the end page of outline nodes?
+- make sure the vol info is present in outline locations when a work has more than 1 volume

 ## License